 It may be difficult to prove a spouse engaged in “illicit sexual behavior.”
 North Carolina courts recognize this point, and will allow evidence of “inclination and opportunity” to prove that a spouse engaged in sexual relations with a third party before separating from her spouse.
 How would a spouse’s “inclination and opportunity” be shown?

-In order to prove opportunity you must show your spouse and a third party spent time alone together in a location where there was an opportunity for sexual relations, such as a hotel or empty beach house.
+Evidence of “Opportunity” may include eye witnesses, documents, recordings and other documentation that shows the spouse and third party spent time alone together in a location where they had the opportunity to engage in sexual relations, such as a hotel or empty residence.

-If you believe your right or obligation to receive or pay alimony may be impacted due to issues of cohabitation, you should contact an attorney to learn how the law may apply to the particular facts of your case.
+If you believe cohabitation may affect your right to receive alimony, or your obligation to pay alimony, contact an attorney to learn how the law may apply to the particular facts of your case.

 In our Podcast, Jaime Davis discusses the potential impact adultery can have on a family law case, as well as potential claims a spouse may have against the third party for alienation of affection and criminal conversation.